MingyuYan-ICT/fengbintu.github.io/index.md

 Sep.
 2013 - Present: **Tsinghua University (THU)**

 * GPA 3.8/4.0, Rank 2/20 in the Institute of Microelectronics
 * Ph.D.
-Candidate of Electronic Science and Technology
+Candidate in Electronic Science and Technology

 Sep.
 2009 - Jun.
 2013: **Beijing University of Posts and Telecommunications (BUPT)**

 * GPA 3.9/4.0, Rank 1/255 in the School of Electronic Engineering
-* Bachelor of Electronic Science and Technology
+* B.S. in Electronic Science and Technology

 # Project Experience
 Feb.
 2017 - Present: **DNA II**